gpu-insight/sdk/README.md

 - X11

 # Build & Install
 This project supports both of build systems, familiar CMake or faster [Meson](https://mesonbuild.com/).
-It is noted that the SDK library and samples are put together but the latter depends on the former.
+It should be noted that the SDK library and samples are put together but the latter depends on the former.
 Consequently you'd better build the library before samples.

 ## CMake
 ```